Jerhamre/ARchess/README.md

 # ARchess / AR Core & Rendering Pipeline

+## Compile Instructions
+1. Download the ARCore SDK from https://developers.google.com/ar/develop/java/getting-started.
+2. Place the project folder (ARchess-ar_render) inside the SDK samples folder (arcore-android-sdk-master\samples).
+The path should look like this **'arcore-android-sdk-master\samples\ARchess-ar_render'**
+3. Open ARchess-ar_render in Android Studio and compile as normal.

 ## ARCore demo
 This project is based on the ARCore development demo available at https://developers.google.com/ar/develop/java/getting-started.
 It currently rely heavily on the rendering pipeline that comes with the demo and there shouldn't be any major changes to the